 Don’t Invite Ransomware in

-To guard against ransomware entering your device through a link or attachment, don’t click suspicious links, and don’t open suspicious attachments.
+To guard against ransomware entering your device through a link or attachment, don’t click suspicious links, don’t open suspicious attachments, and entertain any suspicious behavior.

 To guard against ransomware entering your device through infected software, don’t install suspicious software.
 On mobile devices, install apps only from the official app stores (Apple App Store, Google Play Store, Amazon Appstore).
 On computers, use the official app stores whenever possible (Mac App Store, Microsoft Store), and download software only from trusted websites.